jdoleary/Spellmasons/docs/TasksCurrent.md

+- Bug: Blood curse doesn't load in properly.
+I cursed a golem and it had 40 health when saved, then I load and it has 20 health
 - i18n: Cannot load multiplayer game over a game that is ongoing
 - Got "Back to Lobby" menu and when I returned and resumed game then I was able to see the save button in multiplayer menu.
 (menu desync)